Termination and Form U5 Counsel

 Conversely, the member firm from which the associated person was terminated has an obligation to provide details so that a reader (i.e., a regulatory agency, a new employer or a prospective client) of the form disclosures can ascertain why the associated person was let go.
 For example, it is not sufficient to report that an associated person was terminated for a violation of "firm policy;" instead, the firm should identify the policy and provide enough detailed facts and circumstances to enable the reader to appreciate what conduct was involved.

-When it comes to U5 matters, generally, it makes sense to consult with experienced regulatory counsel whom are familiar with the rules that apply to reporting firms, and to the Form U5 reporting process.
-Either on the forefront of discussions or behind the scenes, working with an attorney during this initial period after a termination can provide an associated person with a deeper understanding of the overall Form U5 reporting process and help to set reasonable expectations.
+When it comes to U5 matters, generally, it makes sense to consult with experienced regulatory counsel who is familiar with the rules that apply to reporting firms, and to the Form U5 reporting process.
+Either at the forefront of discussions or behind the scenes, working with an attorney during this initial period after termination can provide an associated person with a deeper understanding of the overall Form U5 reporting process and help to set reasonable expectations.

 Where necessary, injecting counsel directly into the discussions can help demonstrate that an associated person is taking the Form U5 disclosures seriously.
 Experienced securities counsel can serve as a knowledgeable advocate to ensure that all the parties arrive at an accurate disclosure of the relevant details.

-For more information or to speak with a securities attorney, call our California law office directly at 619.298.2880 or contact us online.
+For more information on Form U5 counsel or to speak with a termination attorney, call our California law office directly at 619.298.2880 or contact us online.